In specific Canon makernote tags, certain values are meant to be ignored

 Are these keys to be always ignored, or only when they have those default values?
 Should we report those values if the user provides the --verbose option on the command-line?

-#3 Updated by Sridhar Boovaraghavan about 1 year ago
+#3 Updated by Sridhar Boovaraghavan over 1 year ago

 No, these keys are not always meant to be ignored, but only when they have those specific values.